congshanwan/congshanwan.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 Welcome to my website.
 I am a Ph.D. candidate in the school of ECE at Georgia Tech.
-My research interests are optics and photonics.
+My research interests are optics and photonics for next-generation data centers and computer chips.
 I am coadivsed by Dr. Thomas K. Gaylord and Dr. Muhannad S. Bakir, and my expected graduation time is May 2019.
 Light is so mysterious and interesting that I am fascinated by it everyday!<br/>
 I earned my M.S. and B.S. in MSE from Georgia Tech and UIUC, respectively.
 I have learnt the basic physics and chemistry of the building blocks of everything around us, which lays the foundation for my current and future academic pursues. <br/>
 I like painting, reading, and hiking in my part time, and I am an active seeker for anything new!